Nara’s hidden treasures: A 1-3 day itinerary for the offbeat traveller

 Have you been to Nara?

 What time of the year did you visit?
 How long did you stay?
 And most importantly, what off-the-beaten gems were your favourites?
-Please let us know.
+And if exploring the city on your own isn’t your thing and you prefer a guide, consider a Nara Free Walking Tour.
+We haven’t done this walking tour, but with a 5-star rating, it is one to consider.

 Author: <a href="https://www.linkedin.com/in/sandrarosenau/" target="_blank">Sandra Rosenau</a>